maswiebe/maswiebe.github.io/assets/mml/test.md

 ![](https://michaelwiebe.com/assets/mml/es_rob_bin_unw.png){:width="75%"}
 For robberies, recall that the Breusch-Pagan test failed to justify weighting, so I do not use weights.
 Here, it also looks like a negative trend is driving the result: robberies were smoothly decreasing in treated border states before MML was implemented.
 (See the unweighted graph in the footnote.[^6])
-Again, the common trends assumption for the triple-diff appears to be violated.
+The common trends assumption for the triple-diff appears to be violated.

 #### Event study: assaults (binning 5+)
 ![](https://michaelwiebe.com/assets/mml/es_ass_bin.png){:width="75%"}